 - ¼ teaspoon ground black pepper

-Melt the butter in a large wide bottomed saucepan then add the shredded brussel sprouts and leeks with the salt.
+Melt the butter in a large wide bottomed saucepan then add the shredded brussels sprouts and leeks with the salt.

-Cook the brussel sprouts and leeks for 10-15 minutes on a gentle-medium heat stirring occasionally.
+Cook the brussels sprouts and leeks for 10-15 minutes on a gentle-medium heat stirring occasionally.
 The leaves should be wilted and just starting to turn golden at the edges.

 Remove from heat and set aside whilst you prepare the cheese sauce.

 Whisk together the milk and cornflour in a large saucepan until smooth.
 Then turn on the heat and bring up to a gentle boil, whisking all the time.
 As soon as the sauce begins to boil then the mixture will begin to thicken.

 Add the cheddar cheese, cream cheese, Dijon mustard, onion granules, garlic powder and salt and stir in until the sauce is thick and smooth.
 Once the sauce just beings to bubble then remove from the heat.